whundahl/django_459_CofC/ADR/whyDocker.md

 #### Why this is good for this application

 - In regards to this application - building this in docker allowed for separation of systems.
 Meaning my DB, Webserver, and templating code are all within their own containers.
-This isolation was extremely helpful for me during development:
+This isolation was extremely helpful for me during development and allowed me to isolate erros from each layer of my architectural model.
+This application could be run in a python virtual environment, and it is often sdgessted to do so in order to isolate the requiremnts for each django project being run on a single machine.

+- It is possible that this environement could be spun up in a Virtual Machine, but the scripting necessary to do so would be far more intensive than that of the required filed to run a successful Docker application.